Stichodactylidae Family of Carpet Sea Anemones

 Sun Anemone, Stichodacthyla helianthus.
 A representative of the Stichodactylidae Family of Carpet Sea Anemones.

-Carpet Sea Anemones have column bases that are either rounded, or an adherent disc.
+Morphology: Stichodactylid polyps have radial symmetry, a hollow digestive cavity, and specialized stinging cells within the tentacles that surround their mouth.
+Their polyps have a flower-like appearance.
+These solitary hexacorals lack a calcareous skeleton.
+Carpet Sea Anemones have column bases that are either rounded, or an adherent disk.
 The column may be smooth or covered with verrucae (warts).
 These verrucae may be adhesive, often with gravel attached, or non-adhesive.
-There may be one, or more than one, tentacles between mesenteries (sheets of tissue that divide the internal body cavity).
-Anemones in this Order are often brightly colored.
-Stichodactylidae Anemones have broad oral discs covered with short tentacles that resemble carpet pile.
+Stichodactylids have broad oral disks covered with short tentacles that resemble carpet pile.
+There may be one, or more than one, tentacle between mesenteries (sheets of tissue that divide the internal body cavity).
+These anemones are often brightly colored.
 Carpet Sea Anemones may reach a maximum of 1.0 m (3 feet 3 inches) in diameter.